Art History Authors: How to Hire a Copy Editor and Prepare Your Manuscript for Publication

-Once you make a deposit, the editor will create a style sheet (or use and expand yours), send you the edited files (with Tracked Changes on and a clean copy), and list their comments and suggestions in an additional letter to help you work through the edits.
+Once you make a deposit, the editor will create a style sheet (or use and expand yours), send you the edited files (a copy with Tracked Changes on and a clean copy), and list their comments and suggestions in an additional letter to help you work through the edits.

 What is the relationship with an art history copy editor like?

 An editor supports you in your goal to deliver the best quality of writing for your intended readers.
 From the readers’ perspective, the editor will be making comments to help you achieve a better level of clarity and coherence.
 The two of you work together in the service of your reader.
 In the best of author-editor relationships, egos do not interfere.

 As the author, you have the final say on edits while the editor only proposes ways to improve the text and is always able to explain the logic behind their suggested changes.
 Before you begin, the two of you can agree on the style sheet and the scope of edits.
 The author is responsible for any errors in the publication.

 Ask UP, a site run by the Association of University Presses, is dedicated to explaining university press work processes.

 Directory of art publishers